 Not everyone is a nutritional or a beauty expert, but owning a start-up kit doesn’t automatically make you one either.
 So do your due diligence before selling products with unknown details to your family and friends.

-Questions to ponder – Whether you like it or not, there is going to be a lot of up selling in MLM because that’s how profit is made.
+Questions to ponder – Whether you like it or not, there is going to be a lot of upselling in MLM because that’s how profit is made.
 Are you comfortable with this kind of marketing tactic?

-(5) How Do You Actually Make Money?
+(5) How Do You Make Money?

-Every MLM has their own unique payout system.
+Every MLM has its unique payout system.
 Some are straightforward, but the majority aren’t.
 The compensation plan is what determines your profit as you reach higher levels of distributorship.
 In the legal sense, a direct selling income should derive from product sales to the end customers and NOT from recruitment.

 However, relying on product sales alone can be a very slow process.
 Hence, there’s always a tendency for distributors to lean towards more recruitment so that people can buy more products at a cheaper price range.
-If an MLM is signing up new members far more than offering their product values, then you are most likely involved in a pyramid scheme.
+If an MLM is signing up new members for more than offering their product values, then you are most likely involved in a pyramid scheme.

 So always ask your sponsor, what do you have to do to earn money in the MLM.
 Challenge his or her answers until you are convinced that the company isn’t operating a pyramid scheme behind the scene.

 MLM is traditionally a face-to-face business.
 They have very little popularity with the online audience.
-Most social networks banned the promotion of these companies and some well established MLM even prohibits their members from recruiting through websites.
+Most social networks banned the promotion of these companies and some well established MLM even prohibit their members from recruiting through websites.
 In other words, you depend highly on the cold market for business opportunities without having much access to the hot market which is the internet.